 The city of Atlanta, a major world media center, offers students in the Moving Image Studies concentration a wealth of opportunities.
 The High Museum regularly programs cutting-edge series in world cinemas, while annually the Georgia State University Department of Latin American studies mounts a week-long conference which includes a festival of new Latin American cinema.
 The Moving Image Studies concentration maintains close ties with both CNN and Turner, both invaluable resources for students doing research in television industries, history, or global media flows.
 Nearby Emory University is home to the Atlanta Institute for Psychoanalysis, while Georgia Tech has cutting edge research programs in digital culture and gaming.
 (Students in the Moving Image Studies concentration may opt to take a small number of elective courses from these universities.)

-The next deadline for application is December 1, 2017 for admission in fall 2018.
+The next deadline for application is December 1st for admission in the Fall.

 - Nine hours of core courses (Ph.D.
 Proseminar and three hours of Film and Media Pedagogy).

 - Nine to twelve hours of research tools (approved courses that fall within the general categories of research methodologies).

 - A successful dissertation defense.